 If one word could best sum up Chatham's faculty, it would be engaged.
 Professors bring experiences to relate the course lessons to real-world situations.

-In addition to Chatham’s university-wide merit- and need-based financial aid, the music program offers the Minna Kaufmann Ruud Scholarships in Voice, as well as scholarships for instrumental music.
-These scholarships recognize and support students with outstanding talent.
-The Ruud Scholarship is awarded to qualified vocalists interested in studying music as a major or as part of an inter-departmental major, while the instrumental scholarships are available to any undergraduate student.
+In addition to Chatham’s university-wide merit- and need-based financial aid, the music program offers the Minna Kaufmann Ruud Scholarships in Voice scholarship.
+This scholarship recognizes and support students with outstanding talent.
+The Ruud Scholarship is awarded to qualified vocalists interested in studying music as a major or as part of an inter-departmental major.
 Scholarship awards are based on audition results.